 I am so happy to share some brand new, silent e fluency passages I made… and they are FREE!
 These phonics “read & illustrate” passages are the perfect way to assess students understanding of what they are reading.
 There are 2 activities for each of the following phonics skills: a_e i_e o_e u_e There is […]

 Games, games, games.
 My students love games!
 You may know this already because of the many times I talk about using games in my math block.
 I find that phonics is another area where partner games can help tremendously with a student’s fluency.
 After students learn the sounds of their short vowels, they can practice their […]

+Writing reviews, subtraction strategies, & more!
 Well, this momma is full swing back into teaching mode!
 My first graders and I are getting used to one another again and trying to continue our learning without skipping a beat.
 It is an interesting transition to come back after maternity leave.
-My classroom was in someone else’s hands for longer than I had […]
+My classroom was in someone else’s […]